 There are a lot of administrative tasks to manage when you run your own business, such as creating invoice templates, drafting and signing agreement templates, or crafting winning scope of work templates and quotation templates.
-Unfortunately, filing taxes as a freelancer is one of those tasks.
+Unfortunately, filing self employment taxes as a freelancer is also one of those tasks.

 And it’s a big one.

 Let’s say you’ve determined that you are in fact a freelancer, that you earn enough income to result in the need to claim that income, and you’ve tracked your expenses along with your income.

 Now it’s time to actually file the taxes.
 And filing taxes now includes income tax and self-employment taxes.
 It’s a lot to figure out.